Seagate/cortx-hare/Quick Start Guide.md

 hctl status
 ```

-### 3.8.
-Configure S3 client
+### Configure S3 client

-* We deploy manually, so there is no Cluster IP.
-The workaround:
+1. Deployment happens manually, so there is no Cluster IP.
+Hence, run the following command.

   ```sh
   sudo tee -a /etc/hosts <<< '<IP address of node-1> s3.seagate.com'
   ```

-* Configure S3 client: <!-- XXX Which file should this data be put in? -->
+2. Configure S3 client: <!-- XXX Which file should this data be put in? -->

   ```
   Access Key: anything
   Secret Key: anything